Sanchya1/Know_Your_PDF/README.md

 # KnowYourPDF

-Objective: Chat with one or multiple pdf files using any of OpenAI models!
+Objective: Chat with one or multiple pdf files using OpenAI model!

 # What I did: